 When you set up your Circle device for the first time, you might be a little confused about which device is which on your network.
-We've made a guide to help with that, as well as the interactive walkthrough below to help you out (scroll to the bottom).
+We've made a guide to help with that!

 The best way to figure out what device you're seeing is to identify its MAC address.
 The MAC address is the ID that your network uses to identify your device's network interface, and thus web traffic from your device.
 Below we've listed out how to find the MAC address for some of the most popular devices.